 Where BAM can improve

-Despite BAM’s continuing effort to improve safety on its projects, the company deeply regrets the sad loss of two subcontractor employees in 2015 as results of industrial accidents.
+Despite BAM’s continuing effort to improve safety on its projects, the company deeply regrets the sad loss of one BAM employee, one passer by and one employee of a subcontractor on a joint venture project.
+The Group faced two fatal accidents in January 2017.
+As a result the upcoming Management Board meeting was combined with the international Safety Officer’s meeting which took place in February 2017.
+The purpose was to create a specific action plan together that should avoid such incidents for the future, on a company level as well as on a personal level.
+Commitment, visible leadership and knowledge sharing are a few of the main topics in this plan.
 BAM is aiming for zero accidents, regardless of the severity of the accidents or the numbers of hours worked.
-The challenge for a future that appears impossible but will be made possible through personal commitment.
 We are in the process to generate a genuine and sustainable safety leadership culture across the senior management of the Royal BAM Group.

 Health and safety